Rankings of universities in Pakistan: Business

 According to the 2022 HEC rankings, the following comprise the top ranking business schools in the country.

-Computer Sciences (CS), Software Engineering (SE) and Information Technology (IT)
+Computer Sciences (CS), Engineering and Information Technology (IT)

 Rankings for Computer science and information technology Institutes are updated as of 2022.

 Engineering and technology

-According to the 2022 HEC rankings, the following comprise the top ranking engineering universities in the country.
+According to the 2024 HEC rankings, the following comprise the top ranking engineering universities in the country.

 Medicine

 According to the 2022 HEC rankings, the following comprise the top ranking medical schools in the country.